Getting started with IBM Z Open Editor

 Verifying the installation of IBM Z Open Editor

-To quickly test whether IBM Z Open Editor is installed correctly, you can open a COBOL, PL/I, HLASM, or REXX program file on your machine.
-If you do not have such files on your machine, you can clone the sample repository as described in the Exploring the sample files section and open its COBOL, PL/I, HLASM, or REXX program files.
-If you see syntax highlighting on COBOL, PL/I, HLASM, or REXX code, the extension is working correctly.
+To quickly test whether IBM Z Open Editor is installed correctly, you can open a COBOL, PL/I, HLASM, REXX, or JCL program file on your machine.
+If you do not have such files on your machine, you can clone the sample repository as described in the Exploring the sample files section and open its COBOL, PL/I, HLASM, REXX, or JCL program files.
+If you see syntax highlighting on COBOL, PL/I, HLASM, REXX, or JCL code, the extension is working correctly.

 Configuring Java